stemgene/company_info_collector/README.md

 ```

 ## Usage

+### Extracting Job Position Information
+Before adding company information, you need to determine whether it is technically feasible to extract job data from the company's website.
+Each company’s website has a unique structure, making this process the most challenging and requiring customization.

+Due to my limited web scraping capabilities, I can currently extract data from specific types of website structures, such as static HTML, JSON files retrieved via fetch requests, and some dynamic websites.

+A testing notebook for web scraping (`fetch_data/static_page_parsing.ipynb`) is provided.
+Only after successful testing can the method for extracting data from a specific website be categorized and the necessary parameters recorded in the database.

+If job information cannot be extracted, you can still add the company’s information to the database by setting the "available" field to false.
+Although specific job positions will not be displayed, the company will still act as a reminder, prompting you to manually check its website daily.

 ### Home page: Display interested company positions
 1. After starting the application, open your browser and visit http://127.0.0.1:8050.